 Usually built in concrete with stainless steel primary containment, they can also have an outer shell in steel as well.

-Conventional cylindrical atmospheric tanks are hardly competitive with pressurized tanks for small size (usually below 4 000m3).
-These storages cannot withstand pressure and need to have a BOG management system: it can be reliquefying, using gas as fuel gas, mixing it and sending it to the grid.

 The operating pressure instead allows delivering cold LNG, which can be a serious matter with some customer (bunkering for instance).

-Atmospheric cylindrical tanks are usually built on site, and usually take 2 years to be built at least.
+Atmospheric cylindrical tanks are usually built on site, and usually take 3 years to be built.
 They are usually emptied by the top which is safer than any pressurized tank.
 Their performance from an insulation point of view is very good.
-They can’t BLEVE.